Graduate students may find additional sources of funding via external sources, such as the opportunities listed below.

 Northrop Grumman Fellowship

-The Northrop Grumman Fellowship was established through an endowment gift given to ICES (then the Engineering Design Research Center) in 1988 by Litton Industries, now part of the Northrop Grumman Corporation.
-The Northrop Grumman Fellowship provides merit-based awards to doctoral students in the College of Engineering (CIT) who are conducting multidisciplinary research that is associated with strategic directions within ICES.
-The award must be used to cover tuition; this year, there are sufficient funds to award two fellowships in the amount of $6,000 each.
+The Northrop Grumman Fellowship was established through an endowment gift given to the university in 1988 by Litton Industries, now part of the Northrop Grumman Corporation.
+The Northrop Grumman Fellowship provides merit-based awards to doctoral students in the College of Engineering who are conducting multidisciplinary research that is associated with strategic directions within the Engineering Research Accelerator.
+The award must be used to cover tuition.

 Nuclear Energy Institute